 The earnings-related pension is part of the statutory social security and based on insurance contributions paid from earnings.
 The earned pension right is subject to the constitutional protection of property.

-Check your pension record
+Checking the pension record

-Your accrued pension retains its value
+The accrued pension retains its value

-The legal protection system protects your benefits
+The legal protection system protects benefits

 Legal protection in the administration means that the conformity to law are realised and that the rights and benefits of the individuals and the community and the implementation of those rights and benefits are protected.